saegl5/jiayou_delete_events/README.md

 Google Apps Script for batch deleting events.
 Modify as needed.

 ```
-CAUTION: Deleted events are not recoverable!
+WARNING: Deleted events are not recoverable!
 ```

 ## Visual Example